 Minimal maintenance is required of the homeowner.
 But don't worry, Green Sun Energy Services does all the work!
 We even clean the panels of any debris such as fallen leaves and pollen.

 Q: What happens to solar panels when it’s cloudy or raining in New Jersey?

 Photovoltaic panels can use direct or indirect sunlight to generate power, though they are most effective in direct sunlight.
 Solar panels will still work even when the light is reflected or partially blocked by clouds.

 Q: What is “free solar” all about?

-Q: What happens when I sell my house in New Jersey?
+Q: What happens when I sell my house with solar in New Jersey?

 When you purchase and own your system, your solar investment should increase the value of your house.
 The Appraisal Journal (October 1999), suggests that appraisers should increase the property value of a home with energy improvements by $20 for every $1 of annual energy savings.

 When you sell your home, the Solar Installation is seen as a fixture on your house and is typically sold with the house.
 If you have an outstanding Home Equity Loan or Line of Credit, this will be closed out when you close on the sale of your home.
 SRECs if any are normally transferred to the new homeowner, but you can negotiate an assignment agreement with the buyer, whereby you retain ownership of the SRECs.